openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

 **Path**: `/var/log/aops/`

-Records information about A-Ops operations and internal running status for easy maintenance and fault checks.
+A-Ops logs record information about A-Ops operations and internal running status for easy maintenance and fault checks.
 You can use the logging module of Python to set the log size and the number of backups.

 > ; Maximum capacity of each file, the unit is byte, default is 30 M
 >